 - 1. SPAN W3300 or W4900

 - 2. SPAN W3330

-- SPAN W3349
+- 3. SPAN W3349

 - 4. SPAN W3350

 - 5. Six elective courses: a minimum of three electives must be chosen from the department's 3000- or 4000- level offerings.
 Up to three electives may be taken outside the department, provided they address topics relevant to Hispanic studies.
 Course work completed in other departments requires the approval of the director of undergraduate studies.
 Students should seek chronological and geographical breadth in their coursework, enrolling in diverse classes on both Latin American and Iberian topics, something that is essential for those planning future graduate work in Hispanic studies.
-Such students should consult especially closely with the director of undergraduate studies to plan their program.
-Majors are also encouraged to study Portuguese and/or Catalan.
+Such students should consult especially closely with the director of undergraduate to study Portuguese and/or Catalan.
 Two courses in Portuguese or Catalan may be counted for the major in Hispanic studies; but they must be intensive courses: PORT W1120, W1220 and W1320 and/or CATL W1120, and W1220.
 Please refer to the Hispanic Studies Major and Concentration Worksheet.

 - 6. Senior seminar (SPAN W3991 or W3992)